revbayes/revbayes.github.io/tutorials/convergence/index.md

 An ESS of 625 is therefore the default value for the convenience package.

-For the KS test, the threshold is the critical value for $\alpha$ = 0.01.
+For the KS test, the threshold is the critical value for $\alpha$ = 0.01 and the sample size is the calculated threshold for the ESS, 625.
-We are currently still evaluating the choice of $\alpha$ on the power and false-discovery rate to detect failure of convergence.
+With these values, the threshold for the KS test is ${D}_{crit}$ = 0.0921.

 {% subsubsection Split Frequencies %}